 dictionairy page

-The complex collages Gebt uns Gedankenfreiheit (give us freedom of thought) alter the content of a book on Austrias glorified craftmanship (published in 1952).
-Poetic spreads of imagery and text give the book a new, provocative meaning.
+The complex collages in Gebt uns Gedankenfreiheit (Give Us Freedom of Thought) alter the content of a 1952 book on Austria's glorified craftsmanship.
+Spreads of collaged imagery and reduced text alter the original narrative to poetry detached from its original propagandistic intent.